 Thus, despite recent negative press for companies like Facebook and Cambridge Analytica, psychographic marketing will likely be a key part of the multi-billion dollar ad market for years to come.

 The refinements and customizations of Big 5 factor analysis, IBM’s Linguistic Inquiry and Word Count psycholinguistic dictionary, and the large number of advertisers across diverse industries that use the term as a buzzword in interviews about their ad strategies just goes to show psychographics is already making an impression.

 But as it’s gaining popularity, is psychographics something that will eventually be regulated across industries?

 Even the strictest regulatory regime will certainly still allow the collection of significant amounts of individual user data, as this is a major source of revenue not only for social networks, search engines, and online marketplaces, but for wearables, ride-sharing services, online delivery services, and more.

-And although the Cambridge Analytic scandal showcased the abuse of data, psychographic modeling will still be considered an important method of analyzing data in order to more efficiently advertise to customers.
+And although the Cambridge Analytica scandal showcased the abuse of data, psychographic modeling will still be considered an important method of analyzing data in order to more efficiently advertise to customers.

-Just last year the FCC rolled back privacy laws that would prevent Internet Service Providers like Comcast and Verizon from selling web browser histories, demonstrating that there is little appetite in Washington to address data privacy concerns.
+In 2017 the FCC rolled back privacy laws that would prevent internet service providers like Comcast and Verizon from selling web browser histories, demonstrating that there is little appetite in Washington to address data privacy concerns.

-Facebook has also launched a new tool in Ireland and Canada called View Ads, which will allow users access to more information about the ads they receive, including how many people saw the ad, how much money was spent on it, and a broad swath of demographic (though not psychographic) information about the ad’s intended audience.
+Facebook launched a tool in Ireland and Canada called View Ads in late 2017, which allows users to access more information about the ads they receive, including how many people saw the ad, how much money was spent on it, and a broad swath of demographic — though not psychographic — information about the ad’s intended audience.

 Even if the kind of “third-party aggregation” that Cambridge Analytica exploited to get its huge cache of data is regulated, advertisers will still have a number of data mining strategies at their disposal.